Support for women experiencing genderbased violence

 Individual Support

-We organize a variety of weekly group activities that are open to girls and women with migrant background.
+We organize group activities for girls and women who have come to Finland as asylum seekers or with temporary protection.
 For some of the activities mothers can join with their children.

 Our activities are planned together with participants.
-They take place in the women-specific spaces of the Girls’ House.
+They take place in the women-specific spaces of the Girls’ House and are free of charge.
 These group activities provide opportunities to meet others who may share similar life experiences and to become part of a supportive community.

 Support for Professionals